 That the self is a model, not a thing, doesn’t mean it’s completely fluid and arbitrary.
 Quite the opposite: it is constructed from birth over many decades.
 Particularly at lower levels, the cognitive processes that the self-model binds together – perception, interoception, basic regulatory mechanisms – are not especially flexible.
 That’s why chaotic developmental environments are so damaging.
 Not only are they stressful in obvious ways, but in its formative years the mind has no stable patterns of experience on which to model a self.

 So change can still be very hard.
 Imagine trying not to hear speech in your native language as meaningful: it’s almost impossible.
 Better to learn another language, with all the effort that entails, rather than try to temporarily ‘forget’ your own.
 So too with the self.
 Psychedelics allow you briefly to hear your personal language of subjectivity as sound, not meaning.
-Whether you want to learn another language of selfhood is up to you.Make a donation
+Whether you want to learn another language of selfhood is up to you.Support Aeon: make a one-off donation